Robby Snelling: San Diego Padres

 The San Diego Padres drafted Snelling with the 39th overall selection of the 2022 Major League Baseball draft.
 He signed with the team for $3 million.

 To begin the 2023 season, Snelling was assigned to the Lake Elsinore Storm of the Single-A California League.
 In late June, he was promoted to the Fort Wayne TinCaps of the High-A Midwest League.
 In mid-August, he was promoted to the San Antonio Missions of the Double-A Texas League.
 Over 22 starts between the three teams, Snelling went 11-3 with a 1.82 ERA and 118 strikeouts over 103 2/3 innings.
 Snelling was assigned back to San Antonio to open the 2024 season.
 Snelling was selected to represent the Padres (alongside Ethan Salas) in the All-Star Futures Game at Globe Life Field.

 Miami Marlins

 On July 30, 2024, the Padres traded Snelling, Graham Pauley, Adam Mazur, and Jay Beshears to the Miami Marlins in exchange for Bryan Hoeing and Tanner Scott.
 The Marlins assigned him to the Pensacola Blue Wahoos and he also pitched in one game for the Jacksonville Jumbo Shrimp at the season's end.
 Over 24 total starts for the 2024 season, Snelling went 4-10 with a 5.15 ERA and 115 strikeouts over 115 1/3 innings.

 Snelling opened the 2025 season with Pensacola and was promoted to Jacksonville in July.
 Over 25 starts between the two teams, Snelling went 9-7 with a 2.51 ERA and 166 strikeouts over 136 innings.
+The Marlins named him their Minor League Pitcher of the Year.
+Snelling returned to Jacksonville to open the 2026 season and pitched to a 1.86 ERA and 44 strikeouts across 29 innings.

+On May 8, 2026, Snelling was selected to the 40-man roster and promoted to the major leagues for the first time.
+He made his MLB debut that night at LoanDepot Park as Miami's starting pitcher versus the Washington Nationals.
+Snelling pitched five innings and gave up three earned runs (all in the first inning) across five hits and four walks while recording two strikeouts, the first of his career being against James Wood in the first inning.
+On May 13, the Marlins placed Snelling on the injured list with a left elbow UCL strain.
+On May 21, it was announced he would undergo Tommy John surgery, ending his season.